Read the full transcript

 We tell our students often times to show, not tell.
 So instead of saying, “I like to work hard on interesting problems and I’m really motivated.”
 Actually show it through this experience and summarize it at the end.
 In this next paragraph here, I try to transition over.

 I shaped the rest of my Stanford education in a similar fashion.
-I sought to develop a well-rounded, rigorous foundation of theoretical and practical knowledge, while learning leadership through contributions to the university community.
+I sought to develop a well-rounded, rigorous foundation of theoretical and practical knowledge while learning leadership through contributions to the university community.

-Essentially, here is the summary of my overall positioning statement with regards to my academics.
+Essentially, here is the summary of my overall positioning statement with regard to my academics.
 I’m a well-rounded person who is combining theory with practical knowledge and is trying to apply leadership lessons into the community.
 I’m basically putting my positioning statement right into the second paragraph here.

 Don: Can you explain exactly what our positioning statement is?